andrew/ultimate-awesome/README.md

 - [awesome_cqrs](https://github.com/mindreframer/awesome_cqrs) - Some links about CQRS / Event Sourcing.
 - [awesome_qt](https://github.com/najepaliya/awesome_qt) - A comprehensive list of applications made with the cross platform Qt framework.
 - [awesome-bun](https://github.com/one-aalam/awesome-bun) - Bun is a fast all-in-one JavaScript runtime.
 This is a central reference to many awesome things about bun out there. .
+- [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
+If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
+- [awesome-time-series-analysis](https://github.com/qhliu26/awesome-time-series-analysis) - 📖 A curated list of awesome time-series papers, benchmarks, datasets, tutorials.
+(WIP).
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
 - [awesome-anti-virtualization](https://github.com/theo-abel/awesome-anti-virtualization) - A curated list of awesome resources related to anti virtualization techniques.
 - [awesome-chinese-learning](https://github.com/thomashirtz/awesome-chinese-learning) - Repository to share curated resources and tips accumulated while studying in China.